Call for Submissions: Toward an Ecological Civilization

 And we could be doing much more.

-Our winter issue will define an ecological civilization as a way to visualize a world that works for all.
+Our spring issue will define an ecological civilization as a way to visualize a world that works for all.
 Send us your leads and pitches for reported stories on community initiatives or groups that move us toward an ecological civilization.

 Reporters, what’s happening in communities near you?
 Tell us about the environmental solutions that promote the right-sizing of human impact with attention to equity, justice, and liberation for all.
 And how do we fix the messes we’ve already made?
 Restoring, undamning, depaving.
 Where are local policies that reflect true transformation of our harmful systems over weak reformation?